has2k1/gnuplot_kernel/README.rst

 ####################################
-A Jupyter/IPython kernel for gnuplot
+A Jupyter/IPython kernel for Gnuplot
 ####################################

 =================    ===============